adopted girl

 Love Makes a Family

 A large, sturdy board book celebrates a diverse group of families with the single most important thing they have in common- love!
-While not specifically about adoption, this book is a wonderful addition to every adoptive child's bookshelf.
-Colorful illustrations showcase happy families- led by single parents, moms and dads, two dads, and two moms- who all love each other unconditionally
+This book is a wonderful addition to every adoptive child's bookshelf.
+Colorful illustrations showcase happy families- led by single parents, moms and dads, two dads, and two moms- who all love each other unconditionally.

 A mama bear and her baby boy, Barley, snuggle together on their favorite cozy chair to talk about how they came together.
 Barley asks his mama lots of questions which she answers gently and lovingly.
 Mama tells her son, "I wished for you", and God answered her prayers and chose them to be a family.